djrlj694/djrlj694.github.io/REFERENCES.md

 # References

-The following is a list of sources that I found helpful or inspirational when learning new topics, troubleshooting bugs, authoring documentation, etc.
+The following is a list of sources that were helpful or inspirational when learning new topics, troubleshooting bugs, authoring documentation, etc. while developing or maintaining [djrlj694.github.io](README.md).

 ## GitHub Pages
 1. https://benjamintravis.com/blog/jekyll-github-pages-from-wordpress